unChaz/sci-fi-5e/srd/monsters/beasts.md

 **Challenge** 0 (10 XP)

 **_Pack Tactics_**.
-The hyena has advantage on an attack roll against a creature if at least one of the hyena’s allies is within 5 feet of the creature and the ally isn’t incapacitated.
+The hyena has advantage on an attack roll against a creature if at least one of the hyena's allies is within 5 feet of the creature and the ally isn't incapacitated.

 **Actions**